sendgrid/docs/content/docs/for-developers/sending-email/building-an-x-smtpapi-header.md

 }
 ```

 When SendGrid receives the message and parses the X-SMTPAPI header, it will treat each recipient address in the X-SMTPAPI "to" field as a separate RCTP TO or _envelope_ address.
-This means each recipient will receive the same DATA content, but with an added friendly display "to" header set to its own address (Each recipient sees only their own address).
-Recipients will therefore not be visible to other recipients of the message.
+This means each recipient will receive the same DATA content, but with an added friendly display "to" header set to its own address.
 A single recipient in the X-SMTPAPI "to" field in the previous code sample will eventually look something like the following example.

 ```shell
 235 Authentication successful